vannawillerton/vannawillerton.github.io/ModelsOfComputation.md

 (eval (list (fn [x y] (+ x y)) 1 2))
 ```

-We can also quote a list to prevent the interpreter from treating it as a combination.
+We can also quote a list to prevent the language from treating it as a combination.

 ```
 '(1 2 3)